Wednesday, September 11, 2013

 A remarkable woman named Karen Strier has been studying these primates for the past thirty years, and in the process has helped focus the world of primatology on animals other than just gorillas and chimps.
 In so doing, she has also opened up this field of study, and in conjunction, the study of the most evolved of the primates, man, towards the consideration that competition, aggression, and territorialism, all the precursors of war, are not necessarily common among all primates.
 That there are other traits that primates share that are not based on violence.

 In the world of the muriqui, cooperation, and physical and emotional support are the rule of the day.
-They do not compete for food, but share it with each other, old, young, healthy and infirmed.
+They do not compete for food, but share it with each other, old, young, healthy and in-firmed.
 Males do not fight each other for access to mating rights, but are invited to mate by the females who do not appear loyal to one male over another.
 As a result, infant muriqui do not need to be protected from males eager to kill off another's progeny.
 Hugs and embraces have replaced fighting and killing.

-As a believer in evolution, specifically that all primates evolved from a common ancestor millions of years ago, it is uplifting to think that our aggressive traits may be the result of environmental pressures and specific situations as opposed to the more common belief that we they are inbred and impossible to avoid, or worse, some type of "original" sin that God has inflicted upon us.
+As a believer in evolution, specifically that all primates evolved from a common ancestor millions of years ago, it is uplifting to think that our aggressive traits may be the result of environmental pressures and specific situations as opposed to the more common belief that they are inbred and impossible to avoid, or worse, some type of "original" sin that God has inflicted upon us.
 Perhaps if we stopped for a second, took our heads out of the swirling sands of materialism, greed, and winner takes all cutthroat competition, we might begin to understand that helping each other, those in our direct "pack", those in neighboring packs, and even those in packs that have different customs, language, skin color, religion, is a better way towards species survival.

 If we believe that primates do what they do, the good, bad and the ugly (sorry Clint) out of a desire for access to food, shelter, and sex, then we need to address what forms this desire might take, and what methods provide the most food, shelter and sex for the most people.
 Clearly, killing all the competitors can produce this result, but only if you are willing to accept the possibility that you, as an individual, will be killed by someone with bigger muscles, whether those muscles are the ones on a body or in the form of tanks and bombs.

-But, if we decide that peace through war is the ultimate oxymoron, then perhaps we might imitate the muriqui who do not measure their wealth by how much one has more than another, but by the collective resources and happiness of the group.
+But, if we decide that peace through war is the ultimate oxymoron, then perhaps we might imitate the muriqui who do not measure their wealth by how much one has more than others, but by the collective resources and happiness of the group.

 No comments: